Zain4hmed/websocket-springboot/README.md

+Got it, let's move the URLs to a more prominent location, perhaps right after the "How to Contribute" section.
+Here's the updated version:

+---

 # Websocket Chat Room Application

 This is a basic WebSocket chat room application developed by Zain Ahmed, aimed at providing a simple and universally accessible platform for real-time communication over the web.
 The application is built using Spring Boot and JavaScript, utilizing WebSocket technology for instant messaging.